finsberg/henrikfinsberg.com/content/research/cardiac-mechanics.md

 <!-- {{< gallery  >}} -->
-{{< figure src="/img/research/cardiac_modeling/orthotrophic.png" width="450px" caption="The cardiac tissue is an orthotropic material, meaning that we can find local orthogonal coordinate system point in the direction along the fibers, sheets and the sheet-normal axis (ref: [Holzapfel and Ogden 2009](http://rsta.royalsocietypublishing.org/content/367/1902/3445.short))">}}
+{{< figure src="/img/research/cardiac_modeling/orthotrophic.png" width="600px" caption="The cardiac tissue is an orthotropic material, meaning that we can find local orthogonal coordinate system point in the direction along the fibers, sheets and the sheet-normal axis (image src: [Holzapfel and Ogden 2009])" caption-position="bottom" caption-effect="appear" >}}
 <!-- {{< /gallery >}} -->

 In cardiac tissue we also have fibers (so called muscle fibers) that bundles together and varies through the wall.
-These fibers are again orgainized in a laminar structure called sheets.
+These fibers are again organized in a laminar structure called sheets.
 This microstructure is of course an important ingredient in the modeling assumptions, but it is not possible to accurately measure this microstructure in a beating heart.

 In the end the level of realism in your model is determined by what you want to use the model for, and of course the availability of realistic model information.